 Immigrants are an integral part of our nation’s history, culture, and economy.
 They strengthen America and contribute greatly to its success.
 However, our current immigration system is broken and needs to be fixed.
 Comprehensive reform that secures our borders while honoring our immigrant heritage is long overdue.

 My number one priority in Congress is creating jobs and growing our economy.

 Investing in Infrastructure

 All couples – gay or straight – should have the right to marry who they love.
 And, every couple should have the right to receive the benefits that come along with marriage.

-As a senior member of the House Permanent Select Committee on Intelligence and a military combat veteran, I am committed to providing our Armed Forces and Intelligence Community with the resources they need to provide a strong national defense.
+As a former member of the House Permanent Select Committee on Intelligence and a military combat veteran, I am committed to providing our Armed Forces and Intelligence Community with the resources they need to provide a strong national defense.
 To effectively advance our nation’s security goals, we must be able to objectively assess our security challenges and adapt accordingly.

 Seniors play an integral role in our country and it’s important that we make sure they get the retirement benefits they have earned though a lifetime of hard work.